ucd25-cosmos-deeplearners/Air-Quality-Vs-Income-By-County-California/README.md

 **Data Cleaning and Exploratory Data Analysis**
 Next, we created a scatterplot to graph the Air Pollution vs. the Income for all the counties and encountered a few outliers.
 We used a mathematical formula, called the IQR rule to remove the outliers so a trend would be more visible.

 To find a correlation, we used linear regression to get a line of best fit.
-We found the correlation coefficient ($r^2$) to be $\approx{-0.30}$, which indicates some negative correlation.
+We found the correlation coefficient $r^2 \approx{-0.30}$, which indicates some negative correlation.
 This means the lower the air pollution, the higher the incomes; however, to reiterate, this is a weak correlation.